Current Students

 Our pride is our community: the friendships, the spirit, the common interests, the shared responsibility and the call to action.
 It gives us energy, it gives us perspective, it gives us pause.
 It’s the debate in class that becomes conversation over dinner and draws us together as lifelong friends.
 As residents of St. Jerome’s University, we are a community that represents diversity, inclusiveness and acceptance.

-We’re deeply engaged: In our studies, in our interests, in our communities and abroad.
+We’re deeply engaged: in our studies, in our interests, in our communities and abroad.
 We’re curious, inspired, committed and we value the interconnectedness of our global community.
 We’re partners in sustainability and environmentalism.
 We’re dreamers, doers, talkers and actors.

-Living in Residence
+Living in Community

 Residence Handbook and Contract